Pwd9000-ML/terraform-azurerm-secure-backend/README.md

 ## Description

 This module can be used to provision a `primary terraform resource group` and a `backend terraform resource group`.
 The primary resource group will be assigned with a service principal that is linked with a custom rbac role: `terraform-contributor`.
-The Primary resource group can then be utilised with the azurerm provider by a team using the provided service principal to build future projects or solutions within the `Primary resource group`.
+The primary resource group can then be utilised with the azurerm provider by a remote team using the provided service principal to build future projects or solutions within the `Primary resource group`.

-The `backend resource group` will not be associated with thenew ly created `terraform` service principal provided by this module.
+The `backend resource group` will not be associated with the newly created `terraform` service principal provided by this module.
 The `backend resource group` will contain a backend storage account and two containers named: `backend-state` and `primary-state` for storing remote states.
 Containers are kept seperated to keep the `backend state` seperate from the `primary state` as the primary state will be utilised by another team or someone else using the provided Service Principal.
 The provided `terraform` service principal will only have access to the backend storage account container `primary-state` to access the remote state of future deployments by the remote teams terraform deployments.